johnpapa/ngrx-data-lab/README.md

   <div *ngIf="heroes$ | async as heroes">
 ```

-Also find the `loading` refernce in this template file and change it to the following:
+Also find the `loading` reference in this template file and change it to the following:

 ```html
   <mat-spinner *ngIf="loading$ | async;else heroList" mode="indeterminate" color="accent"></mat-spinner>